timurb/worker_bootstrap/README.md

 * When instance boots it launches upstart script of worker-chef
 * The upstart script launches `/opt/worker_setup/run_chef.sh`
-* It downloads the node.json from the URL specified as an instance user-data param and if it is found and is a correct JSON it replaces the default node.json lying beside with this updated one.
+* It downloads the node.json from the URL specified as an instance user-data param and if it is found and is a valid JSON it replaces the default node.json lying beside with this updated one.
 * Chef-solo is started then which retrieves YAML config for the worker from S3, does bundle install and starts the number of workers matching the number of cores.
 It *requires* bundler binary to be located at `/usr/local/bin/bundle`.